mobie/platybrowser-project/segmentation/README.md

 - nuclei: [Training Data](https://zenodo.org/record/3675220/files/nuclei.zip?download=1), [Weights](https://zenodo.org/record/3675288/files/nuclei.nn?download=1)

 The ilastik project and training data for the chromatin segmentation are also [available on zenodo](https://doi.org/10.5281/zenodo.3676534), as well as the [ilastik projects for carving out tissue/body parts and the animal outline](https://doi.org/10.5281/zenodo.3678793).

+In addition, we provide scripts to validate cell and nucleus segmentations.
+The validation data, which consists of annotations for nuclei and cell soma from 8 domain experts, [is available on zenodo](https://doi.org/10.5281/zenodo.3690727).